Choose Langir Push Button Switch to Delight Your Customers

 All our push button switch have passed several tests and certifications.
 That means you will never be disappointed with the quality of our products.

 Yes.
-Langir Electric mainly produce vandal resistant push button, piezo switch, piezo keypads capacitive switch, DC circuit breaker, EMC cable gland.
+Langir mainly produce vandal resistant push button, piezo switch, piezo keypads capacitive switch, DC circuit breaker, EMC cable gland.

 The bushing is mainly from 8mm to 40mm.
 But we welcome for special hole diameter customization.